-Almost all PCs that ship with Windows 8 operating system have a dedicated recovery partition consisting crucial files required to reset or restore Windows 8 to factory condition.
+Almost all PCs that ship with Windows 8 operating system have a dedicated recovery partition consisting of crucial files required to reset or restore Windows 8 to factory condition.
 This recovery partition usually consumes around 15GB of storage space.

 Since most of the PCs that are available today offer at least 500GB of storage space users may not feel the need to delete the recovery partition to free up disk space.
 But users who have purchased a PC with 64GB or 128GB SSD (Solid State Drive) may want to free up some space by deleting this recovery partition.

-Since the recovery partition consists recovery image and other important files, we need to first move the recovery partition to a USB flash drive before deleting the recovery partition.
-After moving the recover partition to your USB drive, you can safely delete the recovery partition.
+Since the recovery partition consists of recovery image and other important files, we need to first move the recovery partition to a USB flash drive before deleting the recovery partition.
+After moving the recovery partition to your USB drive, you can safely delete the recovery partition.
 You can then use the new USB recovery drive to restore your Windows 8 to factory settings.

-Complete the below mentioned step-by-step instructions to move recovery partition to USB drive and then delete the recovery partition in Windows 8.
+Complete the below mentioned step-by-step instructions to move recovery partition to a USB drive and then delete the recovery partition in Windows 8.

 NOTE: This procedure works only on Windows 8 and doesn’t work on Windows 7.